 Many successions must take place during a period of grief.
 Succession law can also be intricate and difficult to understand.
-To secure inheritance and protect your family’s interests, consider working with a Gonzalez succession lawyer.
+To secure inheritance and protect your family’s interests, consider working with a Gonzales succession lawyer at Field Law.
 We can help you learn more about the succession process and offer assistance as you manage your loved one’s estate.

 Sometimes called “probate,” in other states, succession is the process of transferring a deceased person’s estate to their heirs in Louisiana.
 The state has made many laws and regulations to make sure that the deceased person’s wishes are honored if they are mentioned in their will.
 Succession law includes things like the validation of wills, how an executor is appointed, and how disputes between heirs are resolved.